wehlutyk/2016-09-daad-research-project/project.md

 Introduction
 ============

-\todo{Faire attention à attacher aussi un peu dans le champ de l'anthropologie culturelle, pas que psycho-cog (pas du temps perdu car utile pour l'état de l'art de la thèse) si jamais les Gutachterinnen ont l'heur d'être SHS}
+\todo{Ancrer un peu plus dans l'anthropologie culturelle, pas que psycho-cog}

 Recent years have seen several attempts to bring cognitive science and social science together.
 "Social cognition", "cognitive economy" and "cultural evolution" are examples of such fields having recently emerged, approached from multiple viewpoints and involving a variety of disciplines.